lumeland/lume.land/plugins/imagick.md

 </lume-code>

-This code generate three files for every image file.
+This code generates three files for every image file.
 For example, if the input file is `background.jpg`, it will generate the files `background.webp`, `background-small.webp` and `background-big.webp`.